How Much Does Security Awareness Training Cost? A Market Analysis

 These tools are entirely self-managed.
 You need to operate the infrastructure, onboard the training material, and potentially integrate multiple open-source solutions to offer an end-to-end training capability.

-While open-source tools have no immediate cost, you need to factor in the time it takes to stand them up, maintain them and whether your business has the necessary expertise to effectively use them for training your employees.
+While open-source tools have no immediate cost, you need to factor in the time it takes to stand them up and maintain them and whether your business has the necessary expertise to use them effectively for training your employees.

 Now that we understand the types of tools, platforms, and providers available, let's understand how the size of your business may impact the cost of security awareness training.